Community History Project

 Are you a college student interested in becoming an intern with the Community History Project?
 Click the button below for more information on the CHP internship.

-CHP Internship Description
+CHP Intern Description

 To be considered for the Community History Project Internship at the Connecticut Museum of Culture and History, please complete the Application Form linked below, and email your cover letter and resume to Lyle Cairdeas, Community History Project Manager, at lcairdeas@connecticutmuseum.org.